Azure/azure-cli-extensions/src/quantum/README.rst

     westus       ws-yyyyyy                          rg-yyyyyyyyy
    ```

-5. You can see all the jobs submitted a workspace using `az quantum job list`.
+5. You can see all the jobs submitted to a workspace using `az quantum job list`.

    ```dotnetcli
     az quantum job list -o table